Three of the site: football player use a break for a change of scenery - Code List

 The Coronavirus pandemic has also hit the SV Donaustauf hard to aim for from next season promotion to the Regionalliga.
 Given the interrupted season, the club has paid the salaries for March, since April, the employees in short-time work are.
 The Trio Diakiese, Rääbis and Dabo gets as helpers the minimum wage of 12.55 euros per hour.

-Here you can read more: OOMPH: So the youth followed the Bundesliga today
+Here you can read more: THUMPS: So, the youth followed the Bundesliga today

 “The boys are looking forward to a new city, you will find it interesting because you come from abroad,” said Klemens.
 If the Corona-able to hold on for much longer, could be joined by other players.
 “We have enough work, we all get,” said Clement, with a view to the rehabilitation of construction sites.